3manuek/3manuek.github.io/_posts/2017-02-28-kafka-and-copy-in-pg.markdown

 [Apache Kafka][5] is a well known distributed streaming platform for data processing and consistent messaging.
-It allows you to consistently centralize data streams for several purposes.
-I found interesting [Mozilla's Data pipeline implementation][6], particularly as it shows Kafka as an entry point of the flow.
+It allows you to consistently centralize data streams for several purposes by consuming and producing them.

+One of the examples of a nice implementation, is the [Mozilla's Data pipeline implementation][6], particularly as it shows Kafka as an entry point of the data flow.
+This allows you to plug new data stores bellow its stream, making it easy to use different data store formats ( such as DRBMS or Document, etc. ) for retrieving and writing data efficiently.

 [Postgres Bottled water][3] is a different approach that deserves a mention.
-In this case, Postgres instances are the producers and brokers consume the streams for propagating to other platforms.
-The advantage here is the well known Postgres' ACID capabilities combined with a advance SQL features.
-As it comes as an extension, it can run within other existing features.
+In this case, Postgres instances are the producers, brokers consume the streams and keep the message store available for any action.
+The advantage here is the well known Postgres' ACID capabilities, combined with advanced SQL features.
+This project is an extension, meaning that is possible to use new upcoming Postgres features easily portable.

 It is possible also, to consume and produce data to a broker by using a new feature that extended the COPY tool for executing shell commands for input/output operations.